 What can you do?
 If you have a lead service line or plumbing:

 - Use a filter certified to remove lead from drinking water.
 This is especially important when preparing baby formula.
-The use of a filter certified to remove lead is also recommended if you have children under the age of 6, pregnant women, or breastfeeding women in the home.
-Home filtration systems can reduce or eliminate lead.
+The use of a filter certified to remove lead is also recommended if you have children under the age of 6, pregnant women, breastfeeding women, or women who may become pregnant in the home.
+Home filtration systems are the most thorough way to reduce or eliminate lead.
 Be sure to look for products certified by NSF/ANSI under Standard 53 for the removal of lead and follow all manufacturer’s instructions on installation and maintenance.
-Find recommendations about drinking water filters here, or or download the list here.
+Find information and recommendations about drinking water filters here, or or download the list here.

 For more drinking water safety information, visit our Drinking Water Safety page here.